 - Each review can be reported once, unless it's updated and new content is added by the reviewer.
 That means companies should clearly explain how the review violates our rules.
 Our Compliance Team will then investigate whether the review should be restored, edited by the reviewer, or removed.

 - Some reporting options aren't available in specific circumstances.
 For example, if a company invites a customer to write a review following a purchase, it doesn't make sense to be able to report for the reason: "This reviewer has not had a genuine buying or service experience".

 - The process takes time.
 If we have to contact the reviewer to request changes or documentation, we usually give them up to 7 days to reply.
-This means that the reporting process can take time.
+Where multiple changes are required, there can be some back and forth between the reviewer and our Compliance Team, which can take time.

 Tips on our rules

 - Reviews can be about service experiences.
 Making a purchase justifies writing a review, but placing an order or using a company's services can also be enough.
 Read more here.